fobeardev/hackernews/README.md

 ## Running

-To utilize Angular during development I added the `Microsoft.AspNetCore.SpaServices` NuGet package that includes AngularCli middleware.
-There seems to be a bug with this MiddleWare and Angular 9 (latest).
-Since I generated a 9 project I had to trick it because it appears to be looking for a specific message from angular that might have changed from 8 (the listening on host... message).
-I hate to reference random links for issues but here is where the information is coming from: https://github.com/angular/angular-cli/issues/16961.
+I removed `Microsoft.AspNetCore.SpaServices` from development process due to a bug with its handling of Angular 9

+- Run the backend:
-### Option 1: run from Visual Studio
+    1. Visual Studio

-Load the solution and press F5
+        - Load the solution and press F5

-### Option 2: run from command line / terminal
+    2. DotNet CLI
         - Make sure to install https://docs.microsoft.com/en-us/dotnet/core/sdk
-- run `dotnet run`
+        - Run the backend: `dotnet run`
+- Run the frontend:
+    - cd to `/ClientApp` folder
+    - run `npm start`

 ## Future Opportunities for Improvement